 SIT strongly discourages and will not provide support for any visitors to students during the term, due to the rigorous nature of the program and the disruption that such visits cause in program flow and group dynamics.
 Students should be sure that relatives and friends are aware of this policy and that visits are scheduled for dates after the formal conclusion of the program.
 Students will not be excused from program components to attend to visitors.
-See the Attendance and Participation section of the Student Handbook.
+See the Attendance and Participation Policy.

-Please note that any visitors during the course of the program must plan their own independent accommodations; SIT Study Abroad homestay families can accommodate only their assigned student and, due to cultural and contractual understandings with SIT, should not be asked to host students' guests.
+If a visitor does come while a program is in progress, they must plan their own independent accommodations; SIT Study Abroad homestay families can accommodate only their assigned student and, due to cultural and contractual understandings with SIT, should not be asked to host students' guests.